sergeyksv/tingodb/README.md

 #### require('tingodb')(options)

 In contrast to MongoDB, the module `require` call will not return a usable module.
 It will return a function that accepts configuration options.
 This function will return something similar to the MongoDB module.
 THe extra step allows for passing some options that will control database behavior.

+##### memStore: true|false Default is false
+Enable in memory (no file access) mode.
+Can be useful for unit tests.
+File path will be used as db identity.

 ##### nativeObjectID: true|false Default is false